agrestio/agrest/UPGRADE-NOTES.md

 query as a "template" for Cayenne.
 So if you need to customize query parameters, such as expressions, orderings, includes, look into using ResourceEntity API instead.

+### Cayenne Expression is no longer part of ResourceEntity [#457](https://github.com/agrestio/agrest/issues/457)

+In a continuing effort to remove dependency on Cayenne, ResourceEntity tree is no longer using Expression "qualifier".
+Instead ir is replaced with a collection of Agrest `CayenneExp` objects.
+This may effect customization code if it attempted to change query conditions.
+Our recommendation is to replace Cayenne Expression class in any such code with CayenneExp.

+A special case is Sencha module.
+Callers of `SenchaOps.startsWithFilter(..)` must attach it to `SelectStage.APPLY_SERVER_PARAMS` stage, not `SelectStage.ASSEMBLE_QUERY`, or it will not be applied.

 ## Upgrading to 3.6

 ### Separate "commit" in its own UpdateStage [#446](https://github.com/agrestio/agrest/issues/446)